-- 1 lb.
-Barilla linguine
+- 1 pound Barilla linguine

 - 1/3 cup soy sauce

-- 1 tbsp. sesame oil
+- 1 tablespoon sesame oil

-- 1 tbsp. minced ginger
+- 1 tablespoon minced ginger

-- 1 tbsp. maple syrup
+- 1 tablespoon maple syrup

 - 1 lime, juiced

-- 1 large garlic clove, minced
+- 1 large clove garlic, minced

-- 3 green onions
+- 3 green onions, thinly sliced

-- 2 bell peppers
+- 2 bell peppers, thinly sliced

-- 1 mango
+- 1 mango, thinly sliced

-- 1 zucchini
+- 1 zucchini, thinly sliced

-- 1 cup edamame (cooked)
+- 1 cup cooked edamame

-- 1 tbsp. chopped cilantro
+- 1 tablespoon chopped cilantro

-- 2 tbsp. sesame seeds
+- 2 tablespoons sesame seeds

 - Bring a large pot of salted water to a boil.

-- Drain pasta and rinse with cold water.
+- Add linguine and cook until al dente.
+Drain pasta and rinse with cold water.
 Set aside.